Viewers Are Convinced That 'Vanderpump Rules' Is Scripted — Is It Really Fake?

 The truth always comes out at the end!
 In a May 2021 interview with Us Weekly, Jax Taylor spilled all the tea when it came to the validity of storylines on Vanderpump Rules.
 And in his mind, that was the cue for him and wife, Brittany Cartwright, to make their exit.

-Not to mention, Brittany also shared that their son, Cruz — who was born in April 2021 — also played a huge part in their decision to walk away from the show.
+Brittany also shared that their son, Cruz — born in April 2021 — played a significant part in their decision to leave the show.
+But keep in mind Jax's sentiments in 2021 are entirely different from what he told In Touch when he was still on the show in 2018.

 "I pride myself on [the fact that] we have a real show and I'm not going to sit there and sugarcoat things," Jax told the magazine.
 "With cameras there or not, this is how I am."